Office Address

 When an STR is filed, the financial institution or business must freeze the relevant accounts and notify the authorities.
 An investigation will then be conducted to determine if there is indeed any criminal activity involved.

-Importance of Cash Transaction Reporting
+Importance of Reporting Cash Transactions in Singapore

 Cash transaction reports must be filed with the Inland Revenue Authority of Singapore (IRAS) within seven days of the transaction taking place.
 Failure to do so can resulting in penalties, including a fine of up to S$20,000 or imprisonment of up to seven years.